 Challenges of Starting a Poultry Farming Business

 - Poultry farming has a longer pay back period

 - It is Labor intensive

-- Pests and predators can cause massive loss
+- Pests such as rats, ants, etc and predators such as hawks, snakes can cause massive loss

 - Lack of support from the government

 Taking a close look at Nigeria today, you will attest to the fact that the government shows little or no interest in livestock farming; let alone poultry farming.
 The government is more interested in the oil sector thereby not showing concern to poultry farming and this brings discouragement to the poultry farmers.

 Even the assumed agricultural loan the government provided cannot be accessed because of the stringent conditions attached.
 The only visible effort of the government is the recent ban on the importation of live or frozen poultry birds.
 So if you are interested in starting a poultry farming business, then you must be prepared to go it alone without looking to the government for help.

 The very first factor you have to give serious consideration to is capital.
 Just like every other business, poultry farming needs sufficient and proper funding.
 This is because the amount of capital you have to invest has a lot to do with the level of success you would achieve in poultry farming.
 If you have enough capital, you would be able to put facilities that would increase your productivity in place.